signalfx/embetcd/README.md

-# embedded-etcd
+# embetcd
-Utilities for embedding etcd into go projects
+Package with helper functions for for embedding etcd into go projects